spierala/mini-rx-store/projects/mini-rx-store/README.md

 #### Enable Logging of Actions and State Changes in the Browser Console:
 ```
-import { MiniStoreSettings } from 'mini-rx-store';
+import { MiniStore } from 'mini-rx-store';

-MiniStoreSettings.enableLogging = true;
+MiniStore.settings = {enableLogging: true};
 ```
-The code above adjusts the Global MiniStore Settings.
+The code above sets the global MiniStore Settings.
+`enableLogging` is currently the only available setting.
 Typically you would set the settings when bootstrapping the app and before the store is used.

 ## TODO